rhashimoto/poolqueue/README.md

 `Promise` produces another reference to the same state, not a brand new `Promise`.
 This allows lambdas to capture `Promise`s by value.

-When a `Promise` is settled, a non-exception settling value must match the type of any attached `onFulfil` callback argument unless it take no argument.
-This implies that `onFulfil` and `onReject` callbacks passed to `then()` must return the same type, and that type must match the `onFulfil` callback argument of any dependent `Promise`s.
+When a `Promise` is settled with a value that is not an exception, the value type must match the type of any attached `onFulfil` callback argument unless `onFulFil` takes no arguments.
+This implies that `onFulfil` and `onReject` callbacks passed to `then()` must return the same type (except if either returns a Promise).

 A `Promise` can be closed to `then()` and `except()` methods, either explicitly using `close()` or implicitly by passing an `onFulfil`